nyumets/nyumets.github.io/_posts/2021-04-21-summer-research.md

 Consider coming to NYU for an amazing summer research experience in the Department of Neurological Surgery.

 ## Tentative Schedule Summer 2021
 ```
 Applications Open: TBD
 Applications Deadline: TBD
 Admissions Notification: TBD
 Program Orientation: 6/04/2021
 Program Start Date: 6/04/2021
-Research Symposium: 08/05/2021
+Research Symposium: 08/13/2021
-Program End Date: 8/12/2021
+Program End Date: 8/13/2021
 ```

 ### Participating NYU Neurosurgery Labs
-#### NYU OLAB
-For more details on the AI experience see [the NYU OLAB Website](https://nyuolab.org/).
+**NYU OLAB:** For more details on the AI experience see [the NYU OLAB Website](https://nyuolab.org/).